Complete Guide to an Online Respiratory Therapy Degree

 Careers in Respiratory Care

-Respiratory therapists provide treatment and care for patients that have been diagnosed with heart and lung conditions such as asthma, chronic bronchitis, cystic fibrosis, and sleep apnea.
+People with online respiratory therapy degrees who go on to work as respiratory therapists will provide treatment and care for patients that have been diagnosed with heart and lung conditions such as asthma, chronic bronchitis, cystic fibrosis, and sleep apnea.
 Respiratory therapists will also see patients who are recovering from heart attack or stroke.
 Daily responsibilities include running tests to diagnose heart and lung conditions as well as working with doctors to recommend appropriate treatment by conducting physical exams, responding to urgent care patients, analyzing treatment, and educating patients and family members in order to maximize their treatment.
 Aspiring professionals should seek at minimum an associate degree in order to qualify for entry-level positions, but they will most likely have better success at finding a position with a bachelor's degree.
-Therapists who have received a few years of experience may want to consider an advanced degree to keep up with evolving health care practices and to qualify for promotions.
+Therapists who have received a few years of experience may want to consider an advanced online degree to keep up with evolving health care practices and to qualify for promotions.

 - Accreditation.
 Commission on Accreditation for Respiratory Care.
 Accessed July 23, 2016. http://www.coarc.com